 The engineered and longstrip hardwood floors can be installed on any level of the home, including in the basement if moisture isn't present.
 They can also glued down, floated over, or nailed down to most the subfloors.
 While the 3/4" solid hardwood floors are generally recommended for above grade installation only, and have to be nailed to the subfloor.
 Any of these floors can be refinished if they become severely scratched, or dull from normal wear and tear.

 We proudly accept Discover, Master Card, Visa and American Express credit cards.
-Or check out our own CarpetsPlus no annual fee credit card!
-A CarpetsPlus credit card is an easy and convenient way to pay for your CarpetsPlus purchases.
+Or learn more about our special financing options with approved credit.
 Read More >

 Can't find it?
 Please call!